 Do you use a self-tanner frequently?
 What are your go-to products when self-tanning?
 Apart from your tanning creams, mouse, or water, it is also important to equip yourself with the right tools!

-Today, we are going to tell you how to clean a tanning mitt so that you can reuse it and make it last longer.
+Today, I am going to go over how to clean a tanning mitt so that you can reuse it and make it last longer.

 Why Should You Clean Your Tanning Mitt